thecodeforest/fantasyfootball/README.md

-**fantasyfootball** is a Python package that provides up-to-date offensive game statistics, betting lines, defensive rankings, and game-day weather data.
-While many websites provide NFL game data, obtaining it in a format appropriate for analysis or inference requires either (1) a paid subscription or (2) manual weekly downloads with extensive data cleaning. **fantasy football** centralizes game data in a single location while also ensuring it is up-to-date throughout the season.
+**fantasyfootball** is a Python package that provides up-to-date game data, including player statistics, betting lines, injuries, defensive rankings, and game-day weather data.
+While many websites offer NFL game data, obtaining it in a format appropriate for analysis or inference requires either (1) a paid subscription or (2) manual weekly downloads with extensive data cleaning. **fantasy football** centralizes game data in a single location while ensuring it is up-to-date throughout the season.

 Additionally, **fantasyfootball** streamlines the creation of features for in-season, player-level fantasy point projections.
 The resulting projections can then determine weekly roster decisions.